Nina da Hora: Recognition

-In 2021, Hora appeared in Forbes Brazil "Under 30" list for her work on algorithmic racism and algorithmic justice.
-In 2024, Hora joined the Ford Global Fellowship at the Ford Foundation, a program that supports global leaders who are advancing innovative solutions to end inequality.
+In 2021, Hora appeared in Forbes Brazil "Under 30" list.
+In 2022, she received the Sabiá Award from the Cambridge University Brazilian Society and the Prêmio Nise da Silveira in the Technology category, awarded by the City of Rio de Janeiro.
+In 2024, she joined the Ford Global Fellowship at the Ford Foundation, a program that supports global leaders advancing innovative solutions to end inequality.
+She has also been named to the Powerlist 100 by Bantumen (2022) and to the 100 Brilliant Women in AI Ethics list (2020).